 Like termites, carpenter ants are notorious for causing structural damage on wood structures which is why most people assume that these ants eat wood.
 The truth is carpenter ants don’t eat wood; indoors, their diet consists mainly of proteins such as pet food, sweets and meats.
 Outdoors they mainly feed on small insects.

-Carpenter ants prefer moist or decaying wood with a moisture content of roughly 15% or more.
+Carpenter ants prefer moist or decaying wood with a moisture content of roughly 15% or more this why weather can cause the ants to move in when it’s colder in their search for food in the kitchen.
 This is why homeowners tend to find carpenter ants in Canada nesting around showers, skinks, in attic beams, under subfloor insulation, around dishwashers and other moisture-prone areas.
 The ants also nest inside hollow spaces such as in wall voids, curtain rods and doors.

 One of the reasons why carpenter ants like rotting or moist wood is low humidity dries their eggs out.
 If a colony gets too big, workers may create a second colony (known as a satellite colony) in dryer locations such as in insulation or foam panels.
 The workers may transport male or queen-carrying pupae from the parent colony to the satellite when they can hatch safely, usually during late summer.

 One obvious sign of a carpenter ants infestation is spotting the ants inside your home or building.
 Note that this is not conclusive evidence that they are nesting inside the home.
 These ants will forage for food up to 300 feet from their nest so there is always the chance that the nest is outside and the workers are simply foraging for food inside your home.

 A more obvious sign is spotting wood shavings or sawdust under or around wooden structures and furniture.
 You may also hear light rustling inside walls or woodwork.